Non-Crowd Favorite Patrick Reed Holds Off Rickie Fowler To Win The Masters

 "The Reeds lived and died with every shot on the back nine, hooting and hollering at the TV.
 When the final putt dropped, they clung to each other like survivors in a life raft.
 Struggling to catch her breath, tears streaming down her cheeks, Jeannette said, "I can't believe my son is the Masters champion.
 It's surreal."
 It was a dizzying mix of pride and pain."

-Reed won't discuss his family situtation.
+Reed won't discuss his family situation.
 When asked about it after his Masters victory, Reed told reporters, "I'm just out here to play golf and try to win golf tournaments."